 The G Pro Wireless' ergonomics are good.
 This mouse has an ambidextrous design where you can put side buttons on either side of the mouse, or even choose to only have two on one side.
 It's great for both left or right hands, but there aren't any ergonomic features on this mouse.
 On the upside, it fits a wide range of hands in different grips.
-If you prefer a right-slanted design, check out the Razer Basilisk Ultimate instead or you can check the very comfortable wired Zowie S2, which is available in two different sizes.
+If you prefer a right-slanted design, check out the Logitech G403 Wireless, the Razer Basilisk Ultimate or you can check the very comfortable wired Zowie S2, which is available in two different sizes.

 Everyone using the G Pro Wireless with a palm grip should be able to have nice control over the mouse and reach all the different buttons.

 The Logitech G Pro Wireless is suitable for all hand sizes if you use the claw grip.
 It's easy to control and all buttons are easily reachable.

 Most people can use this mouse with a fingertip grip.
 However, smaller hands might feel like their grip isn't tight enough, and the forward side button might be a bit harder to reach without moving your entire hand position.

 The G Pro mouse comes with a USB receiver that can also be connected to an adapter which is then connected to the cable.
 This puts the receiver in closer range of the mouse, for better performance.
 This Logitech mouse also has an auto-off timer of 5 minutes to save battery life.